davidraywilson/CalmCast/README.md

 - Automatic cleanup of corrupted records

 ## Roadmap
-- Sleep timer for mindful listening
+- Additional api sources for user preference
 - Bookmarking
+- Queue
+- Playlist
 - Accessibility improvements
-- Additional api sources for user preference

 ## For developers
 Want to build from source?